 One thing I always hear from couples is they’re extremely nervous about wedding photos.
-They’re afraid of feeling awkward, or not knowing what to do in front of the camera.
-With planning and preparation you can be less nervous and more confident in your wedding pictures.
-Here are tips to help you.
+They’re afraid of feeling awkward.
+They’re worried because they aren’t sure what to do in front of the camera.
+With planning and preparation you can be confident in your wedding pictures.
+Here are tips to help you be less nervous about wedding photos.

 Keep your first look and wedding portraits a private time.
-Ask on lookers to leave when it’s time for the two of you to be photographed on the wedding day.
-This will help you focus on each other, celebrate your relationship and be much less nervous in your wedding photos.
+Ask on lookers to go do something else and leave you alone.
+This helps you focus on each other, celebrate your relationship and be much less nervous in your wedding photos.

 During cocktails or the reception is a good time for portraits.
 This is because your ceremony (which you were also nervous about) is done.
 You’re officially married and ready to celebrate!
 Plus you’ll have privacy if you quickly disappear.
 Your guests are busy mingling.
 No one will notice if you leave for 15 minutes.
 A lot of couples enjoy sneaking away to a secret spot for sunset or night time wedding portraits at their venue.